nathan-xiao1/discord-level7-bot/README.md

-# discord-autoreply-bot
+# discord-level7-bot
-A Discord auto-reply bot
+A Discord bot for the server Level 7